build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 cdk deploy mwaa-pipeline
 ```

 After a few minutes, you can check over in the AWS CodePipelines console, and you should now have a new pipeline.
 This should have executed, and it will most likely be in the process of running.
 When it finishes, you should now see the two workflow DAGs appear in your Apache Airflow UI.
-(Note!
-This could take 4-5 minutes before your MWAA environment picks up these DAGs)
+(Note: This could take 4-5 minutes before your MWAA environment picks up these DAGs.)

 ![The Apache Airflow UI showing two DAGs now in the console](images/airflowcicd-pipedags.png)